 What should I consider part of my estate?

 A good majority of people who do not have an estate plan believe it is because they do not have enough worth in their estate to pay for the actual estate plan itself.

 What might surprise you is how anything that costs more than $100 should be included in your estate plan.
 Beyond focusing on your assets, it is important to consider your goals and wishes in the handling of your medical, financial, and personal affairs.

 Estate planning involves more than the division of your assets upon death; it also involves the management of assets, financial matters, and medical decisions while you are alive yet unable to manage these things yourself.

 Therefore, as soon as you enter adulthood it is important to start the first phase of the estate planning process by having a power of attorney for health care and financial matters.
 Once you start accumulating assets, such as a house or a 401(k), it is important to begin the next phase of estate planning by having a will or trust.
 It is then important to discuss circumstances with your Cordell Planning Partners attorney that may require additional planning.

 Cordell Planning Partners is dedicated to providing smart solutions for seniors.
 We advocate for and serve within the senior community to ensure your future is protected as you enter into the aging process.
 Through our holistic approach and quality customer service, we hope to be your trusted advisor.

 A Cordell Planning Partners attorney can help determine what options are best for you to help secure all you’ve worked for and begin your estate planning today.
-Contact Cordell Planning Partners today to set up your free one-hour initial consultation and begin to check off that New Year’s resolution.
+Contact Cordell Planning Partners today to set up your free estate plan analysis and begin to check off that New Year’s resolution.